signavio/tech-blog/_posts/2017-04-12-final-thesis-gisa.md

 ## Observe – find out what you usually miss

-For each of the three user types I then found five real human representatives who took part in individual test session where they let me observe them while working on simple modelling tasks I had given them to solve in Workflow Accelerator.
+For each of the three user types I then found five real human representatives.
+They each took part in individual test session where they let me observe them while working on simple modelling tasks I had given them to solve in Workflow Accelerator.
 Thus I was able to observe their approach and interactions with the application in a pure manner and gather a ton of valuable conscious and unconscious feedback.

 Without going too much into detail I want to share some of the seemingly obvious yet lacking findings I made during these test sessions.